inside.ewu.edu

 This class is intended to provide graduate students in psychology and allied disciplines with an efficient method of presenting stimuli and gathering data using personal computers.
 The class introduces the MEL programming system by which users can prepare programs by filling out forms and supplementing the forms with MEL code.
 Demonstrations and class exercises will apply the programming techniques to carry out common psychological tasks.

 PSYC 520.
-TACTICS PSYCHOLOGICAL RESEARCH.
+EVIDENCE-BASED RESEARCH FOR COUNSELING.
 4 Credits.

 PSYC 521.
 CARE AND CUSTODY OF FEMALE OFFENDERS.
 5 Credits.